 The exposure to hazardous materials can occur in several ways, including through:

 Additionally, workplace noise is another example of workplace pollution that could affect workers' hearing and psychological well-being.
 Another danger might come from the possibility that Chinese drywall was used in the building where you work.

-These days we hear about pollution often as if it could be anywhere!
-The word almost lost its meaning while it seems to be intrinsically connected to the modern society and has become as much part of our way of living as it is hard to imagine that we can really have any escape from it.
-And yet, this is far from the truth as there are many things we can do both as individuals and society in order to prevent and change our pollution exposure at workplace or elsewhere.
-The first step is to become aware that some people are more exposed or more at risks than others.
-If we identify we are at a higher risk, then, there are many things we can do to change this.
-In this section, we provide information related to workplace pollution and simple things you can do to test and change the exposure and risks with the final goal of pollution prevention (for a similar evaluation of pollution risks based on your home location please click here).
+These days we hear about pollution so often that it seems as if it could be anywhere!
+The word has almost lost its meaning, while it seems to be intrinsically connected to the modern society and has become so much a part of our way of living that it is hard to imagine we can really have any escape from it.
+And yet, this is far from the truth, as there are many things we can do both as individuals and as a society in order to prevent and change our pollution exposure at the workplace or elsewhere.
+The first step is to become aware that some people are more exposed or more at risk than others.
+If we identify that we are at a higher risk, then there are many things we can do to change this.
+In this section, we provide information related to workplace pollution and simple things you can do to test and change the exposure and risks, with the final goal of pollution prevention.
 Below is a checklist with professions/jobs at higher risk of workplace pollution: